jaylmiller/pg-ast-utils/README.md

 where `type` is the name of the type of node it is and `node` contains the actual data within the node.

-**The typings for the AST nodes are a work in progress and still contain alot `any` for some fields who's types i could not auto-generate from `parsenodes.h`, but, for each node type, the properties define account for every possible field in that node type**.

 AST typings are defined in the namespace `PgAst` (in `src/ast.ts`).

 Objects in the `node` field are references to the AST, so you can modify the AST